shubhsk88/bubble-sort-ruby/README.md

 # Bubble sort ruby

-This is a project of two algorithms about bubble sorting in ruby
+This is a project of two algorithms about bubble sorting in ruby.

+buble_sort method sorts the elements of an array.

+buble_sort_by method sorts the elements of an array depending on the condition in yield.

 ## Built With